-- Damaging weather, such as drought, freeze, hail, excessive moisture, excessive wind or hurricanes; - Adverse natural occurrences, such as earthquake or flood; and - Conditions related to damaging weather or adverse natural occurrences, such as excessive heat, plant disease, volcanic smog (VOG) or insect infestation
+- Damaging weather, such as drought, freeze, hail, excessive moisture, excessive wind or hurricanes; - Adverse natural occurrences, such as earthquake or flood; and - Conditions related to damaging weather or adverse natural occurrences, such as excessive heat, plant disease, volcanic smog (VOG) or insect infestation.

-The natural disaster must occur during the coverage period, before or during harvest, and must directly affect the eligible crop.
+The damaging weather or adverse natural occurrence must occur during the coverage period, before or during harvest, and must directly affect the eligible crop.